 That’s a lot of people deciding what can and cannot happen, could it work, would there be enough freedom, but still strong enough to be United as one?

-All I know that change is coming and hope they really think things through, it’s a lifetime chance to make the United Kingdom move into the new age and chance to be a pioneer in new politics.
+All I know that change is coming and hope they really think things through, it’s a lifetime chance to make the United Kingdom move into the new age and the chance to be a pioneer in a new politics.

 This what I love to see for our United Kingdom, Unity and independence with a new view in law and policy for the future.